devnickocodes/to-do-list-project/README.md

 ![Input for a non-existent task to mark as done](https://github.com/devnickocodes/to-do-list-project/blob/main/documentation/enter-a-non-existant-task-mark-task-as-done-option.png)

-If the user tries to enter a letter, they will be show an error message which is part of the try/except block and they will be redirected to the menu.
+If the user tries to enter a letter, they will be show an error message, and they will be redirected to the menu.

 ![Letter Input](https://github.com/devnickocodes/to-do-list-project/blob/main/documentation/enter-a-letter-mark-task-as-done-option.png)